oliviawestmacottssw/SSW.Rules.Content/rules/do-you-refer-to-the-reader-and-author-consistently-throughout-your-document/rule.md

 For example:

-When one wants to scan for viruses, you can open the antivirus software.
+​When one wants to scan for viruses, you can open the antivirus software.

-Figure: Bad Example - The user is referred in two ways and flow is broken
+Figure: Bad Example - The user is referred in two ways and flow is broken​

 When you want to scan for viruses, you can open the antivirus software.